psi29a/worldsynth/README.md

 WorldSynth uses procedural techniques to simulate real world phenomenon and render usable maps in different formats.

+NOTICE: As of 14 February 2015, WorldSynth will be merging with Lands to make a better world generation utility.

-Version: 0.11
+Version: 0.12
-License: LGPL v2 (See COPYRIGHT for more information)
+License: MIT / Expat License (See COPYRIGHT for more information)
 Website: http://www.mindwerks.net/projects/worldsynth

 FEATURES: